Megan Waldrep

 It’s interesting to date a person who lives in a different town.

-Soon, you’ll make your way towards the airport on the PCH.
-But as you round the corner at Point Mugu, the tingles in your belly appear, and you become a little nervous.
-Instantly, the questions begin:
+Soon, you’ll make your way towards the airport.
+But as you round a corner on the Pacific Coast Highway, you become a little nervous.

 Have our feelings changed after all this time?